The Müller-Lyer arrow

 cannot adequately account for this

 phenomenon would be deemed incomplete.
+My

 approach to explaining this phenomenon is very similar to that of

+widening vertical bar above.
 Actually, there is a great similarity

 between these two variations of the illusion.
+As you can see in the

 figure on the right, when you rotate the oblique line from the dotted

-the right side vertical line below the oblique line has lengthened.
-As such,
+position counterclockwise to the solid line position, the right side vertical line below the oblique line has lengthened.
+As such, we

 can use exactly the same logic that we used earlier for the widening of